htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 Goals
 -----

-We presents an open source agent-based platform specifically tailored to permit careful dynamic performance evaluation of transactive energy system (TES) designs for integrated transmission and distribution (ITD) systems.
+We present an open source agent-based platform specifically tailored to permit careful dynamic performance evaluation of transactive energy system (TES) designs for integrated transmission and distribution (ITD) systems.
 The platform models a centrally-managed wholesale power market operating over a transmission grid linked to one or more distribution systems, where each distribution system consists of a collection of distributed energy resources operating over a distribution grid.
 Test case findings are presented to illustrate the capabilities of the platform.
 The test cases implement a transmission system linked to a distribution system populated by households that have smart price-responsive appliances as well as conventional loads.
 Transactions at the distribution level are conducted in accordance with a bid-based TES design known as the PowerMatcher.